chancellorr/chancellorr.github.io/me/index.md

 # What is *sleepless.online*?

 sleepless.online is a blog that I created to have a place to express my thoughts.
 A place where I could try to clear my mind on those nights where I cannot sleep.
 My mind races a lot at night and sleepless.online is where those thoughts live so I can try to get them out of my head so I can sleep.
 This is mostly just the ramblings of a sleepless man.
 This is a safe place.
 This is *sleepless.online*.

+I've recently created an irc chat for sleepless people.
+It's #sleepless on [Freenode](https://webchat.freenode.net/)